 Since 2003, the Refuge has been working with numerous partners to remove barriers for fish travel from its tributaries down into the Willapa Bay Estuary.
-To date, culverts on four streams (North, Lost, Chum and South Creeks) have been replaced by bridges and 10 miles of stream habitat has been enhanced.
+To date, culverts on four streams (North, Lost, Chum and South Creeks) have been replaced by bridges and ten miles of stream habitat has been enhanced.
 The last partial obstacle, a culvert/tide gate on Greenhead Slough was removed in 2015.
 A tremendous team of individuals, organizations, and agencies came together to remove the last remaining fish barrier to the 3.74 square mile (2,317 acres) watershed restoring fish passage to ten miles of streams for spawning and rearing by coho and chum salmon, cutthroat trout, and brook lamprey.

 A Backward Glance at Greenhead Slough

 Greenhead Slough was modified in the 1940s when the Washington State Department of Transportation re-routed four streams along State Route 101.
 A culvert/tide gate was later installed to allow road access to private timberlands.
 In 2003, the Willapa National Wildlife Refuge purchased the property with an existing Natural Resources Conservation Service Wetland Reserve Program easement as well as a right-of-way easement to Washington State Department of Transportation for State Route 101 and to Bonneville Power Administration for power lines and transmission towers.

 When a Bridge is an Open Door

 Learn more about the importance of estuarine conservation…

-For three years following the habitat enhancement of the tributary streams, North, Chum, and Lost Creeks were monitored by GeoEnginers.
+Tributary streams, North, Chum, Lost and South Creeks, are monitored by Refuge staff and volunteers.
 Annual spawning surveys have consistently documented chum and coho salmon, and cutthroat trout.